BB2ME #28 – Meeting my hero in real life was awesome

 2019

 I admit it.
 I am a stalker.
 Yes – I will attend an event with the sole purpose of meeting someone special.
-In my professional role, that means attending what I call “rubber chicken” dinners in order to spend quality time with clients or meet new ones.
+In my professional role, that means attending “rubber chicken” dinners to spend quality time with clients or meet new ones.
 This dinner was different.
 I decided to go for the sole purpose of meeting a hero of mine.
 He was going to be there.
-It was the William J. Donovan Award Dinner hosted by the OSS Society in October 2018.
-I was there and an opportunity was knocking.
+The OSS Society hosted the William J. Donovan Award Dinner in October 2018.
+I was there, and an opportunity was knocking.

 Admiral McRaven circa 2012.

 Admiral William McRaven is one of my heroes.
 He is a highly decorated Navy Officer with a storied career.
-Admiral McRaven was a Navy Seal and held an array of high ranking positions in the Special Operations community.
-He is most famous for organizing and overseeing the execution of Operation Neptune Spear the special ops raid that led to the death of Osama bin Laden.
-Simply put – he is one of the best American patriots you will ever find.
+Admiral McRaven was a Navy Seal and held many high-ranking positions in the Special Operations community.
+He is most famous for organizing and overseeing the execution of Operation Neptune Spear, the special operations raid that led to the death of Osama bin Laden.
+Simply put, he is one of the best American patriots ever.
 I was super excited about being in the same room as him.

 Why I wrote this billboard

 I can be somewhat shy in certain social situations.
 I enjoy meeting people but tend to be more introverted than extroverted in large groups.
 It is part of my personality.
 I know how to make small talk.
-I am just not good at meeting a lot of new people in one setting.
-It is rare that I “work a room”.
+I am just not good at meeting many new people in one setting.
+It is rare that I “work a room.”
 I can do it, but it is exhausting for me.
-I wrote this billboard as a reminder that I need to take a risk and introduce myself to my heroes when I get the chance like this dinner.
+I wrote this billboard as a reminder that I need to take a risk and introduce myself to my heroes when I get the chance, like this dinner.
 After all, it is not often that I wear a tuxedo.

 In my tuxedo – ready for action.

 During a break in the evening, I exited the ballroom.
 I saw Admiral McRaven out in the foyer.
 He was alone.
-I noticed he was talking to himself, a few pieces of paper laying on the table in front of him.
+I noticed he was talking to himself, a few pieces of paper lying on the table before him.
 I guessed that Admiral McRaven was practicing his remarks since he was the special guest speaker for the evening.
-Normal activity for any speaker to perform before taking the stage.
+This is a regular activity for any speaker to perform before taking the stage.
 I walked over and stuck out my hand.

 Admiral McRaven at the William Donovan Award dinner.

-“Good evening Admiral McRaven.
+“Good evening, Admiral McRaven.
 My name is Doug Keating.
-I want to introduce myself, shake your hand, and thank you for your service to the country.
+I want to introduce myself, shake your hand, and thank you for serving the country.
 It is not every day that I meet one of my heroes.
-I am really glad that I have the opportunity to do so tonight.
+I am thrilled that I have the opportunity to do so tonight.
 You are an American patriot.”

 You may be in charge, but it’s never about you and you can’t forget that.